CellChat

 ht_out + ht_in

-If we wanted to zoom in on one particular pathways, in this case CEACAM, we can use the netVisual_aggregate() and specify the signaling pathway.
+If we wanted to zoom in on one particular pathway, in this case CEACAM, we can use the netVisual_aggregate() and specify the signaling pathway.
 For a circular plot with lines directed between, we supply the layout argument as "chord".

 # netVisual_aggregate on the whole pathway to show chrods